 If you use the master_page only for master page purposes and not as standalone page, you can enable 'Don't Publish this page' in Page Properties, so the page won't be published when the entire website is published.

-In contrast to inline frames, when using the Master Page object, all objects from that page are merged in the current page as if they are really a part of the page.
+In contrast to inline frames, when using the Embedded Page object, all objects from that page are merged in the current page as if they are really a part of the page.
 You must however edit them in the master page.

 The ID property of an object should be unique within the page.
 Normally Web Builder will give your object unique names automatically.
-However if you use one of more master pages, then IDs may be duplicated, since the software can not distinguish a master from a normal page.
+However if you use one of more embedded pages, then IDs may be duplicated, since the software can not distinguish a master from a normal page.

 The Properties Inspector also give you access to more advanced attributes like the ID of an object.
-This can be useful if you use master pages and want to give the items of the page an unique ID.
+This can be useful if you use embedded pages and want to give the items of the page an unique ID.
 We recommend to give objects on a master page names with a prefix like MasterPage_Text1.
 This will make sure that if the master page is used in another page, the ID of the objects are unique.